 Thanks to modern technology, the processes available to us for dyeing carpet have broadened over time, allowing for greater design versatility.
 Generally, though, when we specify between dyeing methods, we’re referring to printed carpets vs pre-dyed carpets.

 There is no one correct method, the selection you make will depend entirely on the nature of project.
 What’s the budget?
 What level of design freedom do you require?
 What lead time do you require on your carpet?
 The answer to these questions will likely determine the method that’s right for you.

 Our Global Account Manager Kim Monrad answers our most frequently asked questions about carpets.
-In this video, Kim explains the difference between printed and pre dyed carpets.
+In this video, Kim explains the difference between printed carpets and pre dyed carpets.

-What is printed carpet?
+What is a printed carpet?

 It’s important to note, when we say printed carpet, we’re not referring to a dyeing method in itself, but actually more a category of methods.
 An injection-dyed carpet is a type of printed carpet.
 The difference between injection-dyed carpets and other types of printed carpet is the degree of fibre saturation.

 For example, digital printing and screen printing - two other methods for printing on carpet - don’t involve the full saturation of the yarn.
 Instead, they involve the printing of the design over the top layer of the yarn.

 For the purposes of helping you land on the best printing method for your carpet project, the most relevant methods to compare would be pre-dyed vs injection-dyed carpets.